LPNC-LANG/SENECA_network_energy/README.md

-Functions to compute whole-brain and subnetwork energy from a fully-weighted, signed, unthresholded connectivity matrix Original code is available in R at: https://github.com/majidsaberi/NetEnergyCogControl
+Functions to compute whole-brain, network, and region energy from a fully-weighted, signed, unthresholded connectivity matrix The main brain energy function was derived from R code available at: https://github.com/majidsaberi/NetEnergyCogControl